dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/utility/utility-module.md

 needGenerateH3Content: true
 noTitleIndex: true
 breadcrumbText: Utility Module
-permalink: /programming/javascript/api-reference/utility/utility-module.html
 ---
 <!--v1.0.20--Updated on 11/23/2023-->

 # Utility Module

-The `Utility` module is defined in the namespace `Dynamsoft.Utility`.
+The Utility module is defined in the namespace `Dynamsoft.Utility`.
 At present, it consists of the classes `UtilityModule`, `ImageManager` and `MultiFrameResultCrossFilter`.

 ## UtilityModule Class